"Art challenges the technology and technology challenges the art"

 After a week or so of re-acquainting myself with the program, it's clear to me that LightWave 3D 11 is a powerful end-to-end 3D application that is most likely the definitive release of the program.
 My industry friend who has been using LightWave 3D for over a decade told me recently that "there isn't anything you can't do in LightWave."

-and I've personally used a lot of different tools.
-But I kept coming back to LightWave for every
+personally used a lot of different tools.
+But I kept coming back to

 -Rob Powers, President, NewTek LightWave Division